marthagriggs9/group4_project/README.md

 ![Comparision Austin Dallas.
 Days on Market](./images/bloxplot_daysonmarket.png)

-From looking at the data we can deduce the behavour of the inventories in Austin and Dallas are totally different.
+From looking at the data we can deduce the behavior of the inventories in Austin and Dallas are totally different.
 However we can not say the same for the others.
 Running Ttests we saw the prices and days on the market variables also differ between cities.

-These resultas are presented below:
+These results are presented below:

 Calculations for Inventory t-test: t-statistic(-20.5068) , p-value ( 0.0000)
 As the p-value is less than our critical value (0.05) the hypothesis is rejected